Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

-A Wald test did not find specific evidence toward improved ad hoc pair's odds while task instance complexity increased, i.\,e., $\beta_3$ in Eq.~\ref{mixedlogreg}, which was the case for both the ad hoc---individual and ad hoc---nominal comparisons.
+A Wald test found no specific evidence toward improved ad hoc pair's odds as task instance complexity increased~($\beta_3$ coefficient in Suppl.
+Mat., Eq.~S4), which was the case for both the ad hoc---individual and the ad hoc---nominal comparisons.